Botetourt Medal: Recipients

 Each year since its revival in 1941 – except for one year – only one student from the graduating undergraduate class at the college is awarded the Lord Botetourt Medal.
 In 1990, the medal was given to two students: Matthew James McIrvin and Laura Morgan Robinson.
 Recipients of the revived award also include the poet Ennis Rees (1946), historian Robert Earl Roeder (1951), education researcher Gerald Bracey (1962), and biologist Jerry Coyne (1971).
-The most recent recipient is Connie Ryu, who received the medal in 2025.
+The most recent recipient is Alexander M. Holland, who received the medal in 2026.